kevgo/text-runner/text-runner/README.md

 > Test runner for text

 Text-Runner makes rich text executable.
 An example is the documentation you are reading right now.
-Certain parts of it are executed by Text-Runner to verify that it correctly describes how Text-Runner works.
+Text-Runner executes certain parts of it to verify that it correctly describes how Text-Runner works.
 Text-Runner allows you to

 - test your natural-language documentation